-PG&E is conducting a cleanup project to address contaminated soil at the site of a former manufactured gas plant (MGP), located at 600 Rio Street in Red Bluff, California.
-Work began in January 2017 and is anticipated to be complete by the end of October 2017.
-The California Department of Toxic Substances Control (DTSC) oversees this voluntary project and work is coordinated with the Bureau of Reclamation, Caltrans, the City of Red Bluff and Tehama County.
-Cleanup activities will prepare the site for future redevelopment.
+PG&E has completed cleanup activities addressing contaminated soil at the site of a former manufactured gas plant (MGP), located at 600 Rio Street in Red Bluff, California.
+All work was performed voluntarily under the oversight of the California Department of Toxic Substances Control (DTSC) and in coordination with the Bureau of Reclamation, Caltrans, the City of Red Bluff and Tehama County.

-PG&E has completed removal and off-site disposal of roughly 12,260 cubic yards (about 800 truckloads) of shallow soil impacted by historic gas making activities.
-Workers are now treating approximately 11,400 cubic yards of deeper soil in-place by mixing in concrete to stabilize MGP impacts.
-Once treatment work is completed, excavations will be backfilled with clean, imported soil and the site will be graded to promote drainage.
+Cleanup activities included the removal and off-site disposal of roughly 15,775 cubic yards (about 1,000 truckloads) of shallow soil and on-site treatment of about 9,700 cubic yards of deeper soil impacted by historic gas making activities.
+Workers backfilled excavations with clean, imported soil and graded the site to promote drainage.
+We installed new gates, asphalt paving and landscaping.

 The former Red Bluff MGP operated from 1874 to 1947 and provided a constant source of energy for cooking, lighting, heating and hot water to the surrounding community before natural gas became available.
 PG&E purchased the plant in 1919 and operated it until 1947.
 PG&E removed the old gas plant equipment by 1949 and sold the property in 1959.
 A motel was built on the site in 1962 and operated until 2010 when PG&E repurchased the site to safely conduct its environmental investigation and cleanup work.